buckeye-googlers/meeting-memos/2025/2025-05-26-meeting-memo.md

    - Implemented async training assignments between sessions for executive development

 2. **Operational Infrastructure and Meeting Format**
-   - Adopted distributed meeting approach: library rooms for teams + Zoom for opening logistics
+   - Adopted a distributed meeting approach:
+     - Each executive (mentor) is responsible for reserving a 2-hour study room in a library
+     - Executives host in-person sessions for their assigned team (mentees) in these rooms
+     - At the scheduled meeting time:
+       - All executives and members join a shared Zoom meeting online
+       - The Zoom session is used for centralized instructions, encouragement from Google employees, and a unified kickoff
+       - After the kickoff, teams proceed with their in-person sessions in their respective rooms
    - Confirmed Tuesday 6-8pm Columbus time as consistent semester meeting schedule
    - Decided on persistent GCP projects with centralized management pending QwikLabs resolution
    - Established mentor-led team scheduling responsibility for 2-hour library room reservations